avinal/avinal.github.io/content/posts/development/final-evaluation.md

 Travis CI service for OSS projects.
 At the time of writing Travis CI has reduced its free tier CI services.
 GitHub Actions provides faster builds.
-Since GitHub Actions is a fully managed service by GitHub, we don’t need to know how to scale and operate the infrastructure to run it.
+Since GitHub Actions is a fully managed service by GitHub, we don't need to know how to scale and operate the infrastructure to run it.

 It is straightforward to use with GitHub because when we fork a